Men aren’t the only ones who pull away—women also do it.

 This leads to hurt, anger and ultimately disagreements and separation.

-The relationship can be in the very first throes, a committed relationship or even marriage, regardless, men will still feel the need to pull away from time to time.
+The relationship can be in the very first throes, a committed partnership, or even marriage; regardless, men will still feel the need to pull away from time to time.

 As soon as the shift happens, we feel it instantly.
-It can be something as simple as a change in behaviour or they may stop communicating altogether.
-It as at this stage that us women feel hurt slightly and feel the need to move closer towards the male, we may even chase them determined to find out what the problem is.
+It can be something as simple as a change in behaviour, or they may stop communicating altogether.
+It as at this stage that us women feel hurt slightly and feel the need to move closer toward the male.
+We may even chase them determined to find out what the problem is.